-Self-Verification Eligible Pre-Construction Notification Required In non-tidal waters, the combined permanent and temporary impacts are (a) ≤5,000 SF, and (b) not located in vegetated shallows and riffle and pool complexes; or Activities in non-tidal waters that are approved under the Massachusetts Contingency Plan for clean-up.
-1. In non-tidal waters, the combined permanent and temporary impacts are (a) >5,000 SF, and (b) located in vegetated shallows and riffle and pool complexes.
-2. Permanent and temporary impacts in tidal waters or navigable waters of the U.S. 3.
-Stream channelization, relocation, impoundment, or loss of streambed occurs, unless the activity is approved for clean-up under the Massachusetts Contingency Plan.
-4. Activities that are not eligible for SV and do not require an IP.
-Natao
+1. In non-tidal waters, the combined permanent and temporary impacts are (a) ≤5,000 SF, and (b) not located in vegetated shallows and riffle and pool complexes.

+- 1. In non-tidal waters, the combined permanent and temporary impacts are (a) >5,000 SF, and (b) located in vegetated shallows and riffle and pool complexes. - 2.
+Permanent and temporary impacts in tidal waters or navigable waters of the U.S. - 3.
+Stream channelization, relocation, impoundment, or loss of streambed occurs. - 4.
+Activities that are not eligible for SV and do not require an IP.

-1. The SAS should be restored in place at the same elevation to the maximum extent practicable.
-2. Activities undertaken entirely on a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) site by authority of CERCLA, are not required to obtain permits under Section 404 of the CWA or Section 10 of the Rivers and Harbors Act.
+- 1. Wetlands, vegetated shallows, mudflats, and riffle and pool complexes should be restored in place at the same elevation to the maximum extent practicable. - 2.
+Activities undertaken entirely on a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) site by authority of CERCLA, are not required to obtain permits under Section 404 of the CWA or Section 10 of the Rivers and Harbors Act.